garthvh/garthvh.github.io/_posts/2015/2015-6-22-Building-the-Ciclop-3d-Scanner-Part-2-Printing-Huge-Parts-on-my-Little-Printrbot.markdown

 layout: post
 published: true
 comments: true
-title: Building the Ciclop 3d-Scanner Part 2 Printing Huge Parts on my Little Printrbot
+title: Building the Ciclop 3d Scanner Part 2 Printing Huge Parts on my Little Printrbot
 categories: [ciclop,printrbot]
 year: 2015
 month: 6
 day: 22
-summary: Building the Ciclop 3d-Scanner Part 2 Printing Huge Parts on my Little Printrbot
+summary: Building the Ciclop 3d Scanner Part 2 Printing Huge Parts on my Little Printrbot
 ---

 I have been working on printing a Ciclop 3D Scanner entirely using my Printrbot Simple Metal despite several of the pieces being to large for my bed.
 Reading forums and searching thingiverse I found most of the files I needed to print the Ciclop on my Simple.
 I also modified a couple of files so that I could print all the parts on my Printrbot.